KingTechnician/priam/README.md

 ## Run Locally
- - Before anything, check out the pre_setup.md to follow how I set up authentication and the server.
+ - Before anything, check out the [pre_setup.md](https://github.com/KingTechnician/priam/blob/main/pre_setup.md) to follow how I set up authentication and the server.
  - Want to start small?
 Not sure if you want to dedicate to a full application?
-    - Check out the [Lite version](https://www.github.com/kingtechnician/priam_lite) of this application (non-downloadable, basic design)
+    - Check out the [Lite version](https://www.github.com/kingtechnician/priam_lite) of this application (Flask with Python, non-downloadable, basic design)
- - Otherwise, follow the instructions at application_setup.md to set up the application locally.
+ - Otherwise, follow the instructions at [application_setup.md](https://github.com/KingTechnician/priam/blob/main/application_setup.md) to set up the application locally.